 Be an Advocate for Your Own Care

 Prevention is an important part of being healthy.
 That can mean having a yearly exam.
-It can mean having routine screening tests.
-When an illness can’t be avoided, stepping up to help direct your own health care is critical.
+It can mean having routine screening tests that can help spot many potential problems before they become serious health issues.

 Get Involved in Your Care

+For women with a family history of breast cancer, screenings are a big part of fighting a cancer diagnosis.
 Screenings help lower the chances of dying from breast cancer.
-Preventive screenings can help spot the disease early, when it’s simpler to treat.
+They can help spot the disease early, when it’s simpler to treat.

 If you are a woman age 20 or older, talk to your doctor about clinical breast exams.
 If you are over the age of 40, talk about the benefits and risks of having a mammogram.

 Decades of research shows that women who have routine mammograms are more likely to find breast cancer early.
-For many, that means they are more likely to be cured.
+For many, that means they’re more likely to be cured.

 If your results are normal, keep getting mammograms according to the plan you’ve set with your doctor.
 A yearly well-woman exam is a good time to talk about the timing that’s best for you.